davidbalazs93/crud-demo/readme.md

 ## Endpoints

 ### Service endpoints
+ * `__health` -
+    - params:
+       `categories` - the healthcheck will be performed on the services belonging to the provided categories.
+       `cache` - if set to false, the healthchecks will be performed without the help of cache.
+By default, the cache is used.
 ### Admin endpoints
  * `__health` -
  * `__gtg`
     - params:
+           `categories` - the healthcheck will be performed on the services belonging to the provided categories.
+           `cache` - if set to false, the healthchecks will be performed without the help of cache.
+By default, the cache is used.
     - returns a __503 Service Unavailable__ status code in the following cases:
        - if at least one of the provided categories is disabled (see sticky functionality)
        - if at least one of the checked services is unhealthy